wilsonmar/oss-perf/tableau.md

  * https://www.youtube.com/watch?v=ZJuDk1RH2eg

+### Heat Maps
-Heat Map provide a two-dimensional set of colors which add a third dimension.
+provide a two-dimensional set of colors which add a third dimension.

  * http://vizwiz.blogspot.in/2012/05/how-common-is-your-birthday-find-out.html

+### Bubble charts
-Bubble charts show different size and colors in bubbles may convey relationships among bubbles.
+show different size and colors in bubbles to show the relative size of components which don't have anything in common with each other, such as sales from different industries.

+### Scatterplots
-Scatterplots show specific XY points around a trend line of central tendency:
+show specific XY points around a trend line of central tendency:

  * http://www.tableau.com/learn/gallery/website-traffic-trends
  * http://www.tableau.com/learn/gallery/survey-satisfaction

    PROTIP: Add the statistical r value such as "r=-0.74" to disclose extent of correlation.

-Bar chart stacks show the make-up of <strong>components</strong>:
+### Bar chart stacks
+show the make-up of <strong>components</strong>:

  * https://public.tableau.com/s/gallery/history-dow-30
  * https://public.tableau.com/s/gallery/smartphone-breakdown
  * https://public.tableau.com/s/gallery/what-music-matters-most-kexp

+### Histograms
-Histograms show distribution of counts within a dataset.
+show distribution of counts within a dataset.

  * https://public.tableau.com/s/gallery/poverty-and-school-performance

 ### Pareto Charts
-are a form of bar line chart
+are a form of bar line chart that

 ### Waterfall charts
 show the running total of each column